LordofRobots/LoR_Core_SerialControl/README.md

 Board: ESP32 dev module

 This is an Arduino code designed to control a 4-wheel drive robot using an ESP32 development module.
 The motor controls are configured in a "standard tank style".
 Serial commands are used to manipulate the robot's movements.
-This code can be paired with a CAMRON module to complete the CAMRON MiniBot system.
+This code can be uploaded to a LoR_Core module and paired with a CAMRON module to complete the CAMRON MiniBot system.

 The major sections of the code can be summarized as follows: